Larder Love

 • 4 figs sliced

-• 1 tbsp fresh thyme leaves and flowers if possible
+• 1 tbsp thyme fresh thyme leaves and flowers too if you have them

 Instructions